 Turn off automatic G Suite licensing during setup

-These instructions apply during Cloud Identity setup.
-If you already set up Cloud Identity and need to turn off automatic licensing for G Suite, follow these instructions instead.
+These instructions apply during Cloud Identity free edition setup.
+If you already set up your free Cloud Identity subscription and need to turn off automatic licensing for G Suite, follow these instructions instead.

 After you sign up for Cloud Identity, all new users you add to your organization automatically become free Cloud Identity users.
 If you have automatic licensing turned on for G Suite, the users also automatically get a paid G Suite license.
 If they don’t need G Suite services, such as Gmail, you can turn off automatic licensing and avoid paying for licenses that you don’t need.
 The change applies to new users only.
 Existing licenses aren’t affected.